dmarshNAIT/GitHub-HowTo/README.md

 # GitHub-HowTo
 We will be using GitHub for all the coding assessments in this course.
 This includes 3 parts:
-1. accepting the assignment
+1. **accepting** the assignment, then
-1. downloading the starter files to your computer
+1. **downloading** the starter files to your computer, and finally
-1. uploading your completed assignment.
+1. **uploading** your completed assignment.

 Let's look at each of those 3 parts.
+Each is demonstrated with an animated GIF, which is followed by written instructions of the same.
+If any of this is not accessible enough, please let me know!

 # Part 1.
 Accepting the assignment
 ![1-Accepting](https://github.com/dmarshNAIT/GitHub-HowTo/assets/55507008/459b27b3-82a0-4552-99a9-993ea78cbea3)